IR0NSIGHT/Schematic2Schem/README.md

 It is based on https://github.com/McJeffr/schematic2schem and was commissioned by @Lans to a freelancer for the worldpainter discord community.
 Lans asked me to upload it to github, to make it publically avaialbe for everyone.

+# How do i use it
+- download the .exe file
+- run the .exe file
+- the program starts in a command line and tells you what to do, selecting the folder to convert the files in etc